ToiOhomaiBCS/COMP5210-Course-Material/week01/session02/readme.md

 Another good video to watch is [this one](https://www.youtube.com/watch?v=SWYqp7iY_Tc) that shows you how to install git on windows and give you a basic overview.

+Finally you if like a full course you can complete the [Learn git codecademy course](https://www.codecademy.com/learn/learn-git)

 ## TIP - BACKUP YOUR WORK

 Although the computers in the lab allow you to do all the work you need, **DO NOT RELY ON THEM TO STORE YOUR DATA**!!